EIT Urban Mobility living labs and test beds

 Living labs have become a well-known concept used mainly in the context of collaborative innovation to solve complex societal challenges.
 Since its inception back in the 1980s, living labs have spread over Europe in various waves, first focusing on new ICT tools but later also extending to other fields, such as sustainable energy, healthcare, safety, and urban mobility.
 Living labs are defined as “user-centred, open innovation ecosystems based on systematic user co-creation approach, integrating research and innovation processes in real life communities and settings” (ENoLL, 2013).
 Living labs put together citizens, academia, companies, cities and regions for joint value co-creation, rapid prototyping, and/or validation to scale-up innovation.

-The Living Labs report – EIT Urban Mobility Knowledge base of innovative solutions in urban mobility and living labs- aims to provide the the wider transort community with an understandinf of the potential of successfully ran living labs, and their essential contribution to the transformation of the current urban mobility system.
+The Living Labs report – EIT Urban Mobility Knowledge base of innovative solutions in urban mobility and living labs- aims to provide the wider transport community with an understanding of the potential of successfully ran living labs, and their essential contribution to the transformation of the current urban mobility system.

 This report will help the urban mobility innovation community to better understand the scope of the mobility living labs movement in Europe, the shapes and forms of these labs, their added value for the mobility transition an the barriers and opportunities they are facing.

 European Urban Mobility living labs and test beds